-Complaints and Problems/Grievance and Appeal
+Complaints and problems/grievance and appeal

 As an Alliance member, you have the right to file a complaint (this is also called a grievance) if you are not happy or have an issue with your health care services.
-To file a complaint, please call the Alliance Member Services Department.
-(See the Contact Information List for further information.)
-You have the right to provide written comments, papers and information that support your views.
+To read the full definition of a grievance, please see the "Definitions" section in this member handbook.
+To file a complaint, please call the Alliance Member Services Department Monday through Friday, 8 am to 5 pm at 1.510.747.4567 or toll-free at 1.877.932.2738 (TTY 1.800.735.2929 or 711).
+You have the right to provide written comments, papers, and information that support your views.
 You may speak for yourself or have someone else speak for you, including a lawyer.
-You may ask to look at or get a free copy of our records that relate to your case.
-You or your provider may get a free copy of the benefit provision, guideline protocol, or criteria used to make a denial decision by calling our Member Services Department.
+You may ask to look at or get a copy of our records that relate to your case at no cost.
+You or your provider may get a copy of the benefit provision, guideline protocol, or criteria used to make a denial decision at no cost by calling our Member Services Department Monday through Friday, 8 am to 5 pm at 1.510.747.4567 or toll-free at 1.877.932.2738 (TTY 1.800.735.2929 or 711).
 Using this grievance process does not rule out any potential legal rights or remedies that you may have.
 Your satisfaction is important to us!
-See the "Definitions" section for more information about what a grievance is.
-An appeal is when you ask for review of an "action."
+An appeal is when you ask for a review of an "action."
+(See Chapter 17: Definitions for further information.)